Many people wonder what to sell online to make some easy money. Today, I decided to make a list of 10 good ideas for you.

 If you're like me, most of these items get tossed in the trash or given away depending on what it is.
 However, it might surprise you to learn that you can actually make some money off these items!

-These are all items that most people at some point have on hand to get rid of.
+These are all things that most people at some point have on hand to get rid of.

 There are a ton of websites that will pay you for your used books.
-I recommend Bookscouter for making sure you get the most money for your books.
 If you can't find any of these cash for books sites that will take your used books, consider selling them used on Ebay or the Amazon Marketplace.